UCCSCS3300/iteration3/part2.md

 $ heroku rake db:migrate
 ```

-Now you should be able to navigate to your app's URL.  `heroku open` opens your browser to that URL in case you forgot it, however this command does not work on code-esaas, where you will need to navigate to the relevant URL.
+Now you should be able to navigate to your app's URL.

 You will need to push your code everytime you make a change and re-run the database migration (if required).
 ```sh